csmertx/csmertx.github.io/content/About/xtrafrood.md

 ### About xtrafrood
 Regarding my experience with technology, I am not a professional, but I have considerable hands on experience with Linux.
 My time with Linux started at the beginning of 2013.
 When I started I did not understand the concept of a command line shell, but as my curiosity grew, so did my understanding.

+### Website Organization
+There will be future updates to group categories--the structure of the theme makes this task a process.
+But once it's setup, it'll be easy to maintain.
+Timestamps included look like this (220308), because that's how I timestamp filenames (March 8, 2022).
+Still working on unifying Markdown syntax.

 ### xtrafrood?
 xtra to remind me to 1UP myself in the future, and frood is just cuz.
 You know, for kicks.